ki tavo

 An example:

-Say the parent who drives the kids to their b’nai mitzvah lessons sits in on those lessons, has questions, challenges the readings, and speaks up.
+Say the parent who drives the kids to their b’nai mitzvah lessons sits in on those lessons, rather than driving back and forth.
+Say that parent has questions, challenges the readings, and speaks up.
 Suddenly the parent is as much the pupil as the children are.
 Perhaps that parent is fascinated by the fact that the teacher is a convert, that she deliberately chose this.
 The parent wonders about the teacher—why did she choose to be Jewish?
 The parent wants to know.
 Wants to understand.
 Earnestly seeks Truth.
 The flame is tickled.

-Perhaps that parent starts lighting Shabbat candles and buying challah on Fridays, in order to offer their b’nai mitzvah students continuity.
+Perhaps that parent starts lighting Shabbat candles and buying challah on Fridays, just so they can offer their b’nai mitzvah students continuity, a connection between the learning and the living.
 And the parent discovers that it feels good to do that.
 And that flame begins to glow.

 Perhaps that parent is overwhelmed by life and longs for one day off from all the commitments and stress.